TheBestTvarynka/tbt/content/posts/grafily-0.3.0...0.3.6/index.md

 # Navigation buttons

 I was tired of opening a plugin, typing the person's name, and pressing all those buttons.
-Often, I want to just build a relationship graph of the current person.
+Often, I just want to build a relationship graph for the current person.
 I created a simple yet very convenient way to build graphs.

 The Grafily plugin now supports the `grafily-navigation` code block.